viwiv/Laravel-Confide-Entrust-Bootstrap/readme.md

 # Laravel 4 with Entrust and Bootstrap

-Clean Laravel install with a basic user system provided by [zizaco/confide](https://github.com/zizaco/confide) and using Twitter Bootstrap for styling.
+Clean Laravel 4 install with a basic user system provided by [zizaco/confide](https://github.com/zizaco/confide) and role based permissions system provided by [zizaco/entrust](https://github.com/zizaco/entrust) using Twitter Bootstrap for styling.

 ## How to install